 verdi command line interface has many commands and options,

 which can be tab-completed to simplify your life.

 eval "$(_VERDI_COMPLETE=source verdi)"

-For the changes to apply to your current shell, make sure to source the activation script or
+In order to enable tab completion in your current shell, make sure to source the startup file once.

 This line replaces the

 eval "$(verdi completioncommand)" line that was used in

 aiida-core<1.0.0.
 While this continues to work, support for the old line may be dropped in the future.

 Adding AiiDA to the PATH¶